anyuzer/draft-ra-wiki/performance/performance-baseline.md

     - Finished
 - Google Page Speed Insights

-Each of the above provides a key insight into identifying how to improve your applications performance.
+Each of the above tools provides a key insight into identifying how to improve your applications performance.
 Long term performance is measured using New Relic.

 ## How